 As a second contribution, we present the handshake delegation architecture that we specifically designed for constrained devices with insufficient memory resources for a public-key-enabled protocol implementation.
 The key idea behind this architecture is to separate the initial connection establishment from the subsequent protection of application data and to delegate the initial connection establishment handshake to an off-path, trusted delegation server.
-The unconstrained nature of the delegation and key agreement purposes when performing the connection establishment on behalf of a constrained device.
-Moreover, by subsequently handing over the established connection context to the constrained device, this device no longer needs to implement expensive public-key cryptography for the protection of application data.
+The unconstrained nature of the delegation server then affords the use of public-key cryptography for peer authentication and key agreement purposes when performing the connection establishment on behalf of a constrained device.
+Moreover, by subsequently handing over the established connection context to the constrained device, this device no longer needs to implement expensive public-key cryptography for the connection establishment and can leverage efficient symmetric-key cryptography for the protection of application data.